EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 ~~~
 $ lmf ctrl.pbte -vnkabc=6 -vgmax=7.8 --show=2
 ~~~
-The output is quite verbose and only a snippet from the **SPEC** category is shown
+The output is quite verbose so only a snippet from the **SPEC** category is shown

 ~~~
  Tag                    Input   cast  (size,min,read,def)     result